bauerca/drag-sort-listview/README.md

 DragSortListView
 ================

-# NOTICE: No longer maintained.

-I do not have much time to devote to this project so I am dropping support for the time being.
-Sorry everybody!
+# NOTICE: maintained to serve the purposes of KeepSafe Software.
+Nevertheless, please contribute issues and we will gladly take a look at fixing them

 News
 ----